 Crunchy, slightly spicy, sweet and tangy, this pickled cabbage is a great accompaniment to meats but can also be had on its own as a substitute for a salad.

 Pickled cabbage is delicious and packs a lot of vitamins at less than 100 calories per cup.
-The best part is that it only takes 20 minutes to make so you can make it pretty much any time even if you have very little time to spare.
+The best part is that it only takes 20 minutes to make unlike fermented cabbage or sauerkraut.
+You can make it pretty much any time even if you have very little time to spare.
 Every time I serve it to my guests I get a lot of compliments and a good amount of surprise when they learn how quickly it can be made.

 I particularly like this crunchy cabbage with roasted, baked or broiled chicken breasts.
 The pickling juices are great as a sauce so don't leave them out.
 Pour some over your side dish - rice or potatoes - and you will know what I mean.
 That sweet and tangy taste will make any side dish taste better.